 Perak began growing rapidly a century ago, thanks to its thriving tin-mining industry.
-After the industry declined in the 1980s, the Perak government began diversifying the state’s economy into other sectors.
+After the industry declined in the 1980s, the Perak government began diversifying the state’s economy into other sectors such as the manufacturing industry.

 Today, Perak is one of the most economically active states in Malaysia.
 It has built a strong industrial foundation, relying on manufacturing as a robust engine of growth.